OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 ## How to Test

 The testing strategy is targeted at network attackers, hence it only needs to be applied to sites without full HSTS adoption (sites with full HSTS adoption are secure, since their cookies are not communicated over HTTP).
-We assume to have two testing accounts on the website under test, one to act as the victim and one to act as the attacker.
-We simulate a scenario where the attacker steals all the cookies which are not protected against disclosure over HTTP, and presents them to the website to access the victim's account.
+We assume to have two testing accounts on the site under test, one to act as the victim and one to act as the attacker.
+We simulate a scenario where the attacker steals all the cookies which are not protected against disclosure over HTTP, and presents them to the site to access the victim's account.
 If these cookies are enough to act on the victim's behalf, session hijacking is possible.

 Here are the steps for executing this test:

-1. Login to the website as the victim and reach any page offering a secure function requiring authentication.
+1. Login to the site as the victim and reach any page offering a secure function requiring authentication.
 2. Delete from the cookie jar all the cookies which satisfy any of the following conditions.
     - in case there is no HSTS adoption: the `Secure` attribute is set.
     - in case there is partial HSTS adoption: the `Secure` attribute is set or the `Domain` attribute is not set.